tara-fenton/HW_U03_D08_Wine-App_SOLUTION-/README.md

-# HOMEWORK: [name of homework]
+# HOMEWORK: WINE TIME

 ![Time for wine!](https://i.giphy.com/536KIvytx4AO4.gif)

 # React Wines
-Tonight we're going to build a simple React app using around newly acquired Axios skills.
+Tonight we're going to build a simple React app.
 For our data, we'll be using the wine api from [the handy API generator](http://myapi-profstream.herokuapp.com/).

 ## Set Up